Take a Walk on the Wild Side: Crochet Goals

 Wild Goal #1: Start a Crochet Business

 Obviously without having to go into much detail, this wild goal was crossed off in Summer 2019 as I registered Juniper & Oakes as a business with my county.
-Horray!
+Hooray!
 Named after 2 babies I miscarried, I had big dreams for this new crochet business of mine.
-I had so many ideas & goals.
+I had so many ideas and goals.
 Where to start!

 Wild Goal #2: Learn how to be a Crochet Biz CEO